olilarkin/awesome-musicdsp/README.md

 - [VSTGUI](https://github.com/steinbergmedia/vstgui) - VSTGUI is Steinberg's cross-platform UI toolkit for audio plug-ins.
 It is released under a BSD licence, and although it's not my weapon of choice, it's an impressive piece of work and many plug-in developers use it for their products.
 - [AudioKit](http://audiokit.io/) - Well, i'm going to break the rules and include AudioKit here which uses the Swift programming language, because if you want to make apps for Apple's devices this is a great option, although if you want to do low level stuff, you will still have to delve into C/C++.
 It's a DSP and UI toolkit for audio things, so going in this category.
 - [WDL](https://github.com/justinfrankel/WDL) - WDL is Cockos' library of reusable C++ code, that is used to power the DAW Reaper, amongst other things.
 Whilst not traditionally a framework, there is so much good stuff in here, it is highly recommended - although there is next to no documentation, so it's not for the faint hearted.
 For more info about the various parts of WDL (which can be used independently), check [the Cockos site](https://www.cockos.com/wdl/)
 - [ASPiK](http://www.aspikplugins.com/) - This is a new framework from Will Pirkle which is based on the VST3 SDK and it's AU/AAX wrappers, along with VST GUI and its runtime UI editor.
 It includes a project creator and a lot of extra "nuts and bolts" code for plug-in development.
+- [DPF](https://github.com/DISTRHO/DPF) - Distrho Plug-in Framework is a nice C++ plug-in framework by falkTX, supporting lots of Linux formats.

 ## DSP Libraries